devsapp/fc/docs/command/deploy.md

 Options

-  --type [code/config]    Only deploy configuration or code Value: code, config
+  --type [code/config]    Only deploy configuration or code, value: code/config
   --use-local             Deploy resource using local config
   -y, --assume-yes        Assume that the answer to any question which would be asked is yes